gibranalcazar/ToDo-List/README.md

 # Access
 $ cd todo-list

-# Install dependencies
+# Install Http-server if you don´t have it already
-$ yarn
+$ npm install --global http-server

 # Run the project
-$ yarn start
+$ http-server -c-1

-# The server will initialize in the <http://localhost:3000>
+# Normally the server will initialize in the <http://localhost:8080>
 ```

 ## :memo: License ##